rails/rails/guides/source/action_view_overview.md

 Partials can have their own layouts applied to them.
 These layouts are different than the ones that are specified globally for the entire action, but they work in a similar fashion.

-Let's say we're displaying a post on a page where it should be wrapped in a +div+ for display purposes.
-First, we'll create a new +Post+:
+Let's say we're displaying a post on a page where it should be wrapped in a `div` for display purposes.
+First, we'll create a new `Post`:

 ```ruby
 Post.create(:body => 'Partial Layouts are cool!')
 ```

-In the +show+ template, we'll render the +post+ partial wrapped in the +box+ layout:
+In the `show` template, we'll render the `post` partial wrapped in the `box` layout:

 *posts/show.html.erb*